Normani

 Ethnicity: African-American, Creole [French, African], possibly Native American and/or Indian

 Normani, also credited as Normani Kordei, is an American singer, dancer, and songwriter.
-She is a member of singing group Fifth Harmony, along with Ally Brooke, Dinah Jane, Lauren Jauregui, and, previously, Camila Cabello.
+She was a member of girl group Fifth Harmony, along with Ally Brooke, Dinah Jane, Lauren Jauregui, and, previously, Camila Cabello.

 Normani was born Normani Kordei Hamilton, and is the daughter of Derrick and Andrea Hamilton.
 She stated in an interview that she is of African-American, French, and Indian descent.
 It is not clear if she was referring to ancestry that is Native American, or Indian from India.